abhiTronix/vidgear/docs/gears/pigear/overview.md

 PiGear implements a seamless and robust wrapper around the [picamera2](https://github.com/raspberrypi/picamera2) python library, simplifying integration with minimal code changes and ensuring a smooth transition for developers already familiar with the Picamera2 API.
 PiGear leverages the `libcamera` API under the hood with multi-threading, providing high-performance :fire:, enhanced control and functionality for Raspberry Pi camera modules.

 PiGear handles common configuration parameters and non-standard settings for various camera types, simplifying the integration process.
-PiGear currently supports PiCamera2 API parameters such as `sensor`, `controls`, `transform`, and `stride`, with internal type and sanity checks for robust performance.
+PiGear currently supports PiCamera2 API parameters such as `sensor`, `controls`, `transform`, and `format` etc., with internal type and sanity checks for robust performance.

 While primarily focused on Raspberry Pi camera modules, PiGear also provides basic functionality for USB webcams only with Picamera2 API, along with the ability to accurately differentiate between USB and Raspberry Pi cameras using metadata.